wisemen-digital/web-onboarding-codelab/index.md

 The store will help us to save the tokens after a successful login.
 Another reason to use a store is to manage your loading state.
 This will help us to show a loading indicator when the user is logging in.
-That's why we will always use a store to do our backend calls and never directly use the service in the component. ( separation of concerns)
+That's why we will always use a store to do our backend calls and never directly use the service in the component. (separation of concerns)

-- Create a new file called `auth.store.ts` in the `src/stores` folder.
-- Import the `auth.service` from the `src/services` folder.
-- Create a new store using the `defineStore` function from `pinia`.
-- Add a `accessToken` and `refreshToken` property to the store.
-- Add a `login` function to the store that takes a `username` and `password` as parameters.
-- Use the `auth.service` to make a `POST` request to the `/login` endpoint.
-- Save the `accessToken` and `refreshToken` in the store after a successful login.
-- PRO TIP: You can use the `useLocalStore` composable from VueUse to store the user information in the local storage.

 ## PROJECT: Login view